Do I need water damage repair in Orange County?

-The first category of water damage is the least dangerous and most easy to repair.
+The first category is the least dangerous and easiest to repair.
 It is characterized by the presence of clean water that does not contain toxic substances and shouldn’t be harmful to your health.

-However, you should keep in mind that water damage stages are not fixed, and that category 1 may progress to the next stage if not handled promptly.
-This is why you should always contact the experienced professional as soon as you notice the first signs of water damage and thus prevent the issue from spiraling out of control.
+However, you should keep in mind that these stages are not fixed, and that category 1 may progress to the next stage if not handled promptly.
+This is why you should always contact the experienced professional as soon as you notice the first signs of damage and thus prevent the issue from spiraling out of control.